danomatika/ofxPd/README.md

 ### For Xcode:

-* create a new group "ofxPd"
+* Create a new group "ofxPd"
-* drag these directories from ofxpd into this new group: ofxPd/src
+* Drag these directories from ofxpd into this new group: ofxPd/src
-* add a search path to: `../../../addons/ofxPd/libs/libpd/pure-data/src` under Targets->YourApp->Build->Header Search Paths (make sure "All" is selected)
+* Add a search path to: `../../../addons/ofxPd/libs/libpd/pure-data/src` under Targets->YourApp->Build->Header Search Paths (make sure "All" is selected)
-* under Targets->YourApp->Build->**Other C Flags** (make sure "All" is selected), add
+* Under Targets->YourApp->Build->**Other C Flags** (make sure "All" is selected), add
 	<pre>-DHAVE_UNISTD_H -DUSEAPI_DUMMY -DPD -DLIBPD_EXTRA -DLIBPD_USE_STD_MUTEX</pre>
   * _Note: Make sure you use Other **C** Flags!
 Other **C++** Flags will **not** work since libpd is written in C._